Men's T20 World Cup: Records

 Former Indian captain Virat Kohli has scored the most runs (1,292), highest average (58.72) and most 50+ scores (15) in the T20 World Cup.

 Shakib Al Hasan of Bangladesh has taken the most wickets (50) in the T20 World Cup.

-Former Indian captain MS Dhoni has taken the most dismissals for a wicket keeper (32) in the T20 World Cup.
+Quinton de Kock of South Africa has taken the most dismissals for a wicket keeper (39) in the T20 World Cup.

-As of the 2024 tournament, former Indian captain Rohit Sharma and Shakib Al Hasan of Bangladesh are the only players to have appeared in all nine editions of the T20 World Cup.
-Rohit Sharma also holds the record for most appearances in a T20 World Cup match (47), while MS Dhoni holds the record for most T20 World Cup matches as a captain (33).
+As of the 2026 tournament, former Indian captain Rohit Sharma and Shakib Al Hasan of Bangladesh are the only players to have appeared in nine out of ten editions of the T20 World Cup.
+However, Brendan Taylor of Zimbabwe is the only cricketer to play in the inaugural (2007) and the tenth (2026) edition of the T20 World Cup.
+Rohit Sharma also holds the record for most appearances in T20 World Cup matches (47), while MS Dhoni holds the record for most T20 World Cup matches as a captain (33).
 Virat Kohli has won the most player of the match awards in T20 World Cups (8).
-Kensington Oval in Bridgetown, Barbados has hosted most T20 World Cup matches (20).
-Australian umpire Rod Tucker has umpired the most T20 World Cup matches (46), while Simon Taufel has umpired the most T20 World Cup finals.
-England and South Africa scored the highest match aggregate of 459/12 in 2016.
-England also holds the record for the highest score chased in T20 World Cups for the same match.
-India has the highest victory percentage in T20 World Cups (67.30%).
+R. Premadasa Stadium in Colombo, Sri Lanka has hosted most T20 World Cup matches (23).
+Australian umpire Rod Tucker has umpired the most T20 World Cup matches (52), while Simon Taufel has umpired the most T20 World Cup finals (3).
+India and England scored the highest match aggregate of 499/14 in 2026.
+India has the highest victory percentage in T20 World Cups (73.33%).

-Former Indian captain Virat Kohli holds the records for most runs (1,292), most runs in a tournament (319 in 2014) and most 50+ scores (15), while Chris Gayle of West Indies holds the record for most centuries (2).
-Shakib Al Hasan also holds the record for most wickets (50), while Fazalhaq Farooqi of Afghanistan and Arshdeep Singh of India shares the record for most wickets in a tournament (17 in 2024).
+Former Indian captain Virat Kohli holds the records for most runs (1,292), and most 50+ scores (15), while Chris Gayle of West Indies and Sahibzada Farhan of Pakistan shares the record for most centuries (2 each); Farhan also holds the record most runs in a tournament (383 in 2026).
+Shakib Al Hasan holds the record for most wickets (50), while Fazalhaq Farooqi of Afghanistan and Arshdeep Singh of India shares the record for most wickets in a tournament (17 in 2024).
 Pat Cummins is the only player to have taken more than one hat-trick and has taken 2 hat-tricks both in 2024.
-Former Indian captain MS Dhoni holds the record for most dismissals by a wicket-keeper (32) and David Warner of Australia hold the record for most catches by a fielder (25).
+Quinton de Kock of South Africa holds the record for most dismissals by a wicket-keeper (39) and David Warner of Australia hold the record for most catches by a fielder (25).
 Former West Indies captain Daren Sammy holds the record for most T20 World Cup titles as a captain, while Marlon Samuels holds the record for most player of the final awards (both in 2012 and 2016).